opensvc/docs.opensvc.com/source/agent.template.DEFAULT.conf.rst

 	#
 	#  desc:  Set the minimum delay between syncs in minutes.
 If a sync is
 	#         triggered through crond or manually, it is skipped if last sync
-	#         occured less than 'sync_min_delay' ago.
+	#         occurred less than 'sync_min_delay' ago.
 The mecanism is enforced by
 	#         a timestamp created upon each sync completion in
 	#         <pathvar>/sync/[service]![dst]
 	#